jackkershaw/portfolio/README.md

 - Axe Developer tools also reccommended I add landmarks, [ARIA roles](https://dequeuniversity.com/rules/axe/4.8/region?application=AxeFirefox) to the page to make it more accessible to screen readers.
 - #### Opening page
   - I missed the typing animation of [my first portfolio](https://github.com/jones58/portfolio) so I looked for a way to do that.
 While I could rewrite all the JS, it seemed like an easier way would be using [Typist](https://github.com/jstejada/react-typist), so i implemented this with NPM, as a React Hook.
 This wasn't compatible with my version of React, so I looked in the Github issues section for Typist and found an alternative: [react-typewriter](https://www.npmjs.com/package/react-typewriter).
 This also didn't work with my version of React, so I continued to look on github, test installing with NPM and eventually got [react-use-typing-effect](https://www.npmjs.com/package/react-use-typing-effect) working.
+- Following some user feedback, I was told that a few things needed change on mobile to make it snappier.
+I interpreted the user feedback and wrote code for the following in my header.jsx:
+  - when on a page, highlight that page in menu: this involved setting a classname for text to be orange if on that page, with state setting the initial, opening page.
+  - when click on menu item, menu closes (on mobile) - this was done by toggling the nav bar on click - using state just as opening it does.
+I wrapped the two functions in another, function to handle header clicks.
+  - change hover/active color for Navbar: I accomplished this by setting the text color to orange on hover and white on active.
+This was in the set headerstyle function, again wrapped in the handle header click function.
+This made me realise how powerful combining functions, particularly in React, can be.

 ## Roadmap